 As prescribed by Florida Statutes 287.057, each posting will remain on the public list for 7 business days.
 Please contact Purchasing if you have any questions or need further clarification.

-The City of Dania Beach requires anyone who is performing any work on any City owned property to provide the following forms of insurance:
+The City of Dania Beach requires anyone who is performing any work on any

 - General Liability